About Ashland Emergency Food Bank

 We serve the residents of Ashland, Talent and surrounding rural areas within those zip codes.

 We are located at: 560 Clover Lane (See map) Our phone 541-488-9544.
-We are open for shopping from 9:30am to 12:30pm Monday through Friday and the first Saturday of each month.
+We are open for shopping from 9:30am to 12:30pm Monday through Friday and the third Saturday of each month.
 We are also open the 4th Wednesday of each month from 5pm to 7pm for shopping.

 Ashland Emergency Food Bank is an independent, private non-profit 501(c)(3) organization, Federal ID #93-1329669.
 Donations are tax deductible to the extent allowed by tax code.
 No goods or services are provided in exchange for donations.